Carer's Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with

-Carer’s Allowance is either paid in advance on a weekly basis or in arrears every 4 weeks.
+Carer's Allowance can be paid in advance on a weekly basis or in arrears every 4 weeks.

-Carer’s Allowance can sometimes be backdated for up to 3 months.
+Carer's Allowance can sometimes be backdated for up to 3 months.
 It can also be backdated 3 months from the date that the person you care for started to get their qualifying benefit, such as Personal Independence Payment or Attendance Allowance.

 Your money will be paid into your bank or building society account.